-If the amendment to the 2015 Incentive Plan is approved by our stockholders at the Annual Meeting, it will become effective on the date of the Annual Meeting.
+If the amendment to our 2015 Incentive Plan is approved by our stockholders at the Annual Meeting, it will become effective as of the date of the Annual Meeting.
 If the amendment is not approved by our stockholders, then the 2015 Incentive Plan will remain in effect as it presently exists.